apita1423/cosmoschronicles_pp5/README.md

 ### React

 1. Create a new workspace using [CI's React Template](https://github.com/Code-Institute-Org/react-ci-template).
-2. Install React.js (Note: In the Moments Walkthrough, when using this command all the dependencies will be installed.)
+2. Install React.js (<strong>Note:</strong> In the Moments Walkthrough, when using this command all the dependencies will be installed.)
 ```
 npx create-react-app . --use-npm
 npm start